 Fire Emblem: Three Houses

 Previous Fire Emblem titles released for the 3DS and Game Boy Advance made the franchise a classic designed for playing on the go.
-The Switch version delivers a better experience in docked mode since you will get to appreciate the detailed character models and get better visibility over the battlefields.
-Being able to see the entire map during battles can give you a tactical advantage and help you plan your next move.
+The Switch version plays better in docked mode, unlike its portable predecessors.

 Hellblade: Senua’s Sacrifice